mkudija/mkudija.github.io/reading-notes/_md/2025-01-29-The Situation Room.md

 - Finally realizing that none of the twenty-odd people in the complex were budging, Miller changed tack.
 “Great,” he said.
 “Give me your names and Social Security numbers, because we want to know what bodies to look for.”
 He handed Hargis a pad and pen, and one by one, every person there jotted down their vital information. (loc 3,081)
 - The images of Card whispering to the president became famous, as did the words he said: “A second plane hit the second tower.
 America is under attack.”
 What most people don’t realize, though, is that those words originated in the Situation Room, coming from Rob Hargis, through Deb Loewer, to Andy Card, to the president. (loc 3,137)
 - “I picked it up and said, ‘This is Rob.’
 He said, ‘Rob, it’s Nick at 10 Downing.’
 I said, ‘Does the prime minister want to speak with the president?
 We’re not putting those calls through.’
 And he said, ‘No. We’re sitting here at 10 Downing and watching this go on.
 And we just wanted to call you guys and tell you we’re with you.’” (loc 3,259)
-- ==“And then I said, ‘Mr. President, our forces are going up on alert.’
-He said, ‘I know.
-I’m bringing ours down and canceling our [military] exercises,’” she told me.
+- The most remarkable conversation, however, took place between Condi Rice and Vladimir Putin.
+Ensconced in the PEOC, Rice realized it would be a good idea to call the Russians.
+"People talk about the spiral of alerts," she told me.
+"Our forces go up, theirs go up" —an escalation in threat preparation that unintentionally creates a volatile situation.
+Rice wanted to head this off.
+She expected to speak to an aide, but Putin himself got on the phone.
+He told Rice that he'd been trying to reach President Bush, and she replied that he was being moved to a safe location.
+"And then I said, Mr. President, our forces are going up on alert.
+He said, I know.
+I'm bringing ours down and canceling our [military] exercises," she told me.
 Unlike the day of the Reagan assassination attempt, when the Soviets took advantage of the chaos to move their submarines closer to U.S. shores, the Russians were purposefully backing off.
-“They knew what was going on, and he wanted to reassure us that they were not going to go up,” Rice said.
-Putin’s response was so measured, calm and helpful that Rice—an expert on Russia who speaks the language fluently—was struck by a comforting thought: The Cold War really is over.
-She couldn’t have imagined then that two decades later, the United States and Russia would come full circle, adversaries once again.)“There’s no such thing as an intelligence success.
-There are only operational successes and intelligence failures.” (loc 3,308)==
+"They knew what was going on, and he wanted to reassure us that they were not going to go up," Rice said.
+Putin's response was so measured, calm and helpful that Rice—an expert on Russia who speaks the language fluently—was struck by a comforting thought: The Cold War really is over.
+She couldn't have imagined then that two decades later, the United States and Russia would come full circle, adversaries once again. (loc 3,308, pg 219-220)
 - FIVE YEARS AFTER the 9/11 attacks, the Situation Room finally got a desperately needed renovation.
 While the communications failures of that day were the catalyst, President Bush had made it clear from the very beginning of his first term that he wanted upgrades to the complex. (loc 3,372)
 - Bush pulled Josh Bolten aside and said, “This transition has to be top-notch.
 This is the first presidential transition in modern history where the country is under threat.” (loc 3,449)
 - And it led to remarkable scenes of cooperation between the outgoing and incoming administrations—all the more notable since they were of different political parties. (loc 3,453)